 His young adult novel August was published in 2011 by Text Publishing.
 It is the second in a series of three books, the first of which was Genesis.

-Beckett is the 2012 Writer in Residence at Victoria University of Wellington.
+Beckett was the 2012 Writer in Residence at Victoria University of Wellington.

 - Bernard Beckett's website